This article is part of a larger series on Retail Management.

 In terms of entry coverings, the most popular options are curtains, half doors where there is a gap underneath and above, or full doors.

-Curtains are the most popular option due to their low installation cost, ease of placement, and space-saving abilities.
+Curtains are typically the most popular option for small businesses due to their low installation cost, ease of placement, and space-saving abilities.
 The biggest thing with curtains is to be sure you order enough fabric to cover the entire entry.
-I would suggest ordering curtains that are several feet longer than the width of your entry to ensure customers feel secure and avoid gapping issues.
+I would suggest ordering curtains that are several feet longer than the width of your entry to avoid gapping issues and ensure customers feel secure.

 8. Provide Hanging Options

-In addition to providing a spot for people to keep their personal belongings, you also should install hanging spaces for customers to place the clothing they have picked from your shop.
+In addition to providing a spot for people to keep their personal belongings, you should install hanging spaces for customers to place the clothing they have picked.
 While some companies opt for a single hanging bar for a space-effective hanging solution, I would suggest installing several hooks and bars and even labeling them.

 9. Decorate With Minimal Fixtures